mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Epoch: 0
   * Tree hash: The root hash of the above ratchet tree
   * Confirmed transcript hash: The zero-length octet string
-  * Interim transcript hash: The zero-length octet string
   * Epoch secret: A fresh random value of size `KDF.Nh`
   * Extensions: Any values of the creator's choosing

-* Update the interim transcript hash:
+* Calculate the interim transcript hash:
   * Derive the `confirmation_key` for the epoch as described in
     {{key-schedule}}.
   * Compute a `confirmation_tag` over the empty `confirmed_transcript_hash`